 We spent more than 10 hours comparing 1Password and LastPass to see how they compare on the five most important features.
 The results are broken down below.

 1Password offers end-to-end encryption, which prevents unauthorized users from intercepting your data and using it to gain access to your accounts.
+More than 100,000 businesses now trust 1Password to keep their most important information safe.
+Their service offers easy deployment, integration with other identity and access management (IAM) platforms like Okta, Azure Active Directory, and Rippling.
 This password manager also uses 256-bit AES encryption, which makes it impossible for anyone else to decrypt your data, and PBKDF2 key strengthening, a form of security that makes it difficult for someone else to guess your master password.
 To use two-factor authentication, all you have to do is set it up in 1Password and save a QR code to your account.
 When you log in to a website requiring two-factor authentication, you’ll be given a one-time code to validate your credentials.

 LastPass also uses 256-bit AES encryption, which prevents anyone but you from seeing your data — including LastPass employees.
 This password manager also uses a security feature known as a one-way salted hash.
 In tech lingo, the hash is a representation of your master password.
 LastPass “salts” the master password by adding extra data to it, making it more difficult to guess.
 Because it’s a one-way function, there’s no way for hackers to reverse the salting and remove the extra data from your master password.
 Finally, LastPass uses PBKDF2-SHA256 rounds, making it even more difficult for an unauthorized user to guess your master password or access your data.